Suzuki Grand Vitara Common Problems and Solutions

 Problem:

-It has become much harder to steer, and you can feel that the power steering is not working.
+It has become much more difficult to steer, and you can notice that the power steering is not functioning.

 Solution:

-This caused a recall by Suzuki and is due to weak plastic components in the pump belt adjuster pulley.
-Heat is causing the plastic to deteriorate and break.
-If your Grand-Vitara is still under warranty, then a Suzuki dealer will usually replace the pulley for free.
-If you’re not covered by warranty, you can order a replacement pulley and install it yourself fairly easily.
+This prompted a recall by Suzuki due to weak plastic components in the pump belt adjuster pulley.
+Heat causes the plastic to deteriorate and break.
+If your Grand Vitara is still under warranty, a Suzuki dealer will usually replace the pulley free of charge.
+If you’re not covered by warranty, you can order a replacement pulley and fit it yourself quite easily.

 Difficulty level